 Special rules apply if a senior who needs to enter a long-term care facility has a spouse who will remain in the community.
 This is known as the “community spouse” exception to the Medicaid rules regarding assets.
 This exception recognizes the needs of a spouse who remains in the community to keep much of their property that would otherwise need to be paid to a long-term care facility.

 It is important to plan ahead when considering long-term care options and qualifying for Medicaid.
 Sometimes families find themselves unexpectedly needing to consider long-term care options if a medical event, like a stroke or another injury, changes their loved one's ability to care for themselves at home.
 Having a plan in an emergency is much better than having no plan at all.
 We can help families in this situation with the application process.
 We can advise family members about exemptions to Medicaid income and asset restrictions to help families save their loved one's assets.

 Contact an Experienced Elder Law Attorney

-If you have questions about elder law or need assistance planning for senior life in Arizona, Alaska, California, Colorado, Oregon, or Tennessee, contact Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
+If you have questions about elder law or need assistance planning for senior life, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.